Ukraine has grain stock worth about $10 billion, Zelensky claims

-KIEV, July 22. /TASS/.
-Ukraine has a stock of grain ready for export worth $10 billion, Ukrainian President Vladimir Zelensky claimed Friday.
+KIEV, July 23. /TASS/.
+Ukraine has a stock of grain ready for export worth $10 billion, Ukrainian President Vladimir Zelensky said on Friday.

 "About 20 million tonnes of last year’s grain harvest will be exported.
 This year’s harvest - it is being harvested already - could also be sold.
 This is income of farmers of the entire agricultural sector and state budget.
 This is jobs.
 We already have a present stock of grain worth about $10 billion," Zelensky said in an address, published on his Telegram channel Friday.